Spain2394/yolo_seedling/README.md

 # ```YOLO_Seedling``` :seedling:
 - Package tested on - NVIDIA Jetson TX2 running Jetpack 4.3 [L4T 32.3.1] CUDA 10 and OpenCV4 with ROS melodic
+@TODO
+- Package tested on - NVIDIA GTX1060
+- Package tested on - NVIDIA Jetson Nano
-- Purpose: Real-time tracking using Yolov3/Yolov4
+- Purpose of this project: Real-time plant tracking using Yolov3/Yolov4

 ## Setup
 clone this ```darknet_ros``` into your ```~/catkin_ws/src```